logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

 ##### Ship your traces to Logz.io

-Logz.io uses a Helm chart to send traces from your Kubernetes cluster, via the OpenTelemetry collector.
+Logz.io uses a Helm chart to send traces from your Kubernetes cluster via the OpenTelemetry collector.

 Select **[Send your traces](https://app.logz.io/#/dashboard/send-your-data?tag=all&collection=tracing-sources) [> Kubernetes](https://app.logz.io/#/dashboard/send-your-data/tracing-sources/otel-traces-helm)** and follow the steps to deploy the chart and trace your data.